mcascone/boomerang-plugin/README.md

 So to that end i set about to figure out how make a plugin that perfectly emulates the unique layout and behavior of this singular piece of gear.

-It's done with love and reverence for the creators and keepers of the original device, and i do intend to reach to them for approval/partnership.
+It's done with love and reverence for the creators and keepers of the original device, and I have reached out to them for approval/partnership.

 ### Design Approach